j2store/userguide/FAQ.md

 And make sure the Geozone field is set to All

 And make sure your order total (cart total ) is above zero.
 If it is zero, payment methods wont be necessary at the checkout.

+#### How to allow customers to see only paid orders?

+Go to J2Store -> Configuration -> Orders
+Choose the statuses and save.
+Now customers will only be able to see the orders that has the selected statuses.

+For example, if you selected Confirmed status alone, then only orders that has the confirmed status will show up.